 Image Credit: werbeguru

 It struck me, as I was getting out my laptop for the first lecture of my last module here at York, that I’ve never had a semester with every lecture recorded.
 After three years at the University, you’d think that increasing awareness of disabilities, and the long battles between academic reps and lecturers, would have led to a more systemic change in each department, but in actual fact, uptake for the system is still not completed.
+The needs of deaf students like me are still being ignored.

 In this context, the argument that lecture capture systems lower attendance rates doesn’t hold water.
 The systems allow students with disabilities, or working with other engagements (like a job, or, God forbid, a student paper editorship) to maintain the same level of academic progress as their peers.
 If the same systems allow students to watch lectures in bed over orange juice and some aspirin, that should only be seen as a bonus.

-The current problem of implementation is that the decision on how students with support plans are to be dealt with seems to remain squarely with the module convener (if, indeed, these students are addressed at all).
+The biggest problem is that the decision on how students with support plans are to be dealt with seems to remain squarely with the module convener (if, indeed, these students are addressed at all).
 This term, one of my modules will feature selectively muted recordings to ensure Professor Ajala’s work doesn’t reach notoriously sensitive African dictatorial regimes, which is, in my view, rather fair.
 That said, the other will simply not be recorded at all: presumably Saudi Arabia are just desperate to get their hands on his short summaries of the Copenhagen school.

-The attempts at universal lecture capture pushed through by former Academic OfficerJames Hare last year were a promising start to improvement of the system.
+The attempts at universal lecture capture pushed through by former Academic OfficerJames Hare last year were a promising start to improving the system.
 For the first time, academics began, begrudgingly, to switch on the system, and acknowledging the realities of a universe where microphones exist.
 That process is still not yet complete, however, and the practice of ignoring lecture capture requirements remains relatively common, especially within humanities.

 Disabled students need oversight of their lecturers to ensure that they are following these rules, and not leaving us by the wayside.
 The policy needs active enforcement from departmental support staff so that lecture capture becomes the default option, and avoidance the extreme exception.
 In cases where the academic wants to talk without fear of reprimand, they need to be aware that they can just pause the lecture capture technology, rather than sacking the whole lecture off for the sake of ten minutes of salacious academic gossip.